jenkinsci/packer-plugin/README.md

 ---

-Thanks goes to [NeuStar](http://neustar.biz) for sponsoring this work.
+Thanks goes to [NeuStar](http://neustar.biz) for sponsoring the initial work.